 Geometry at the Academy is offered at an added cost outside of the regular

-In addition, these students need to consider that the course is offered
+In addition, these students need to consider that the course is presented

 will need to be at school about an hour earlier than would otherwise be

 necessary.
 Finally, these students need to realize that Geometry

 is a high school course that requires high school effort, and requires

 high school amounts of homework.
 If there is any doubt about whether

 or not a particular student has what it takes to be successful, he should

 talk to his 7th-grade math teacher about what his thoughts are concerning

 that student's ability to enjoy positive results in Geometry in the 8th

 Geometry students will use geometric thinking to understand mathematical concepts and the relationships among them.
 They will study properties and relationships having to do with size, shape, location, direction, and orientation of figures.
 Geometry students will learn to use inductive (geometric patterns) and deductive (geometric structure) reasoning skills, multiple representations, applications and modeling, and justification and proof.
 Students will become familiar with dimensionality, similarity, and congruence.
 Emphasis will be on zero, one, two and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve real-world problems.